• The UK’s most southerly upland boasts stunning views and rich wildlife, interwoven with a fascinating mix of archaeology, history, myth and legend

 conservationist and ornithologist who works for the RSPB

-Tour assembles 1700 at the Two Bridges Hotel, Dartmoor, for three nights.
+Assemble for coach pick up at Exeter Train Station at 1530, transfer to Two Bridges Hotel, Dartmoor, for three nights.
 Welcome and introductory lecture.
 Optional evening walk on Trendlebere Down to listen for nightjars (weather permitting).

 Rich oak woodlands at Yarner Wood National Nature Reserve (possible pied flycatchers, redstarts, and wood warblers, Haytor Granite Tramway), Trendlebere Down (sundews, orchids, Dartford warblers, butterflies), Hound Tor (abandoned medieval village).